la2050/archive/_projects/2016/pssst-2017-artists-supporting-artists.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/4400390065741-team91.jpg
 project_video: ''
-project_description: >-
+project_summary: >-
-  PSSST will cultivate and amplify Los Angeles’ role as an international arts center by expanding our 2017 interdisciplinary programming that includes: LA Artist Residency, Inter/National Residency, Young Artist Fellowship, Community Conversations, Crit Club, exhibitions and performances, film screenings, lectures, and live music.
-Our 2017 programming, driven by the concept of artists supporting artists, will present 80 underrepresented artists at 50 events for more than 5000 audiences.
+  PSSST will amplify Los Angeles’ role as an international arts center by expanding our 2017 interdisciplinary programming, which is driven by the concept of artists supporting artists.
 project_is_collaboration: 'No'
 project_collaborators: None
 project_areas: '["Central LA"]'